Azure/typespec-azure/packages/typespec-client-generator-core/multipart_api_design.md

 ```

 notes:
+- `isNameDefined`: Whether name is defined in Typespec.
+For multipart/mixed, name may not be defined for some parts.
-- `isFilePart`: same with `isMultipartFileInput` before
+- `isFilePart`: Same with `isMultipartFileInput` before
-- `multi`: mainly for explicity of `Type[]`.
+- `multi`: Mainly for explicity of `Type[]`.
 In old design for `Model[]`, Typespec can't declare it clearly that SDK shall
  (a) serialize array of model as single part or (b) serialize model as single part then send it multi times.
 With new design, if
  `HttpPart<Model[]>`, multi is false and SDK shall follow (a); if `HttpPart<Model>[]`, multi is true and follow (b)
-- `headers`: equals to custom headers in swagger https://swagger.io/docs/specification/describing-request-body/multipart-requests/
+- `headers`: Equals to custom headers in swagger https://swagger.io/docs/specification/describing-request-body/multipart-requests/
 - `filename`: When Typespec author use `httpFile` change requiredness for optional metadata properties "filename", this property has value; otherwise it is "undefined".
 - `contentType`: When Typespec author use `httpFile` change requiredness for optional metadata properties "contentType", this property has value; otherwise it is "undefined".